Kartikeyyadav7/DevelopersDomain/src/content/posts/2020-09-13-how-to-start-a-web-development-project.md

 Have you learned something new today let us know

-Reach out to us at [Twitter](https://twitter.com/kartikey_yadav7) or [Instagram](https://www.instagram.com/developers.domain/) where we provide a lot of content is simple and carousal form which you can enjoy
+Reach out to us at [Twitter](https://twitter.com/aviatecoders) or [Instagram](https://www.instagram.com/aviatecoders/) where we provide a lot of content in simple and carousal form which you can enjoy